GTNewHorizons/NotEnoughIds/README.md

 #Credits
-immibis for [MinecraftForkage code](https://github.com/MinecraftForkage/MinecraftForkage) VikeStep and GloomyFolken for their coremod tutorials Bogdan-G for testing new builds
+immibis for [MinecraftForkage code](https://github.com/MinecraftForkage/MinecraftForkage) VikeStep and GloomyFolken for their coremod tutorials.
+Bogdan-G for testing new builds